mdtanrikulu/ens-verified/README.md

 4. **Fetch** the proof bundle from the issuer's `specificationURI`:
    - If URL (`https://`, `ipfs://`): expand `{node}`/`{recordType}` placeholders, fetch JSON (hardened: scheme allowlist, size cap, timeout — see ENSIP.md Security Considerations, "Proof Bundle Fetching").
    - If contract address (`0x...`, 42 chars): call `IProofBundleProvider.getProofBundle(node, recordType)` and ABI-decode.
 Supports CCIP-Read for L2 storage proofs.
-5. **Cross-check** the bundle against the queried record: `request.node`, `namehash(request.ensName)`, `request.recordType`, `request.issuer`, `request.resolver` must match the query, and the **signed** `request.expires` must equal the on-chain value (the on-chain field is owner-writable; the signed one is authoritative).
+5. **Cross-check** the bundle against the queried record: `request.node`, `namehash(request.ensName)`, `request.recordType`, `request.issuer`, `request.resolver` must match the query, and the **signed** `request.expires` must equal the onchain value (the onchain field is owner-writable; the signed one is authoritative).
 6. **Recompute** the content key from the proof bundle's public inputs.
-Must match on-chain.
+Must match onchain.
 7. **Verify the proof** by calling `verifierContract.verifyProof(proof, recordDataHash, issuer)` on the issuer's registered verifier contract.
-This is always on-chain (`view` call, no gas cost for off-chain callers).
+This is always onchain (`view` call, no gas cost for offchain callers).
 Supports any verification mechanism: ECDSA recovery, ZK proof verification, multisig, CCIP-Read.
 8. **Verify ownership**: resolve the current owner of the queried node through the ENSv2 registry hierarchy, then validate the EIP-712 user signature against it (ECDSA recovery for EOAs, ERC-1271 for contract owners).
 A mismatch means the record belongs to a previous owner.

 If all checks pass, the record is valid.